 If you’d like to find out more call us on 1300 55 7586 or speak to a financial adviser who can help you respond to any changes to laws on super, social security and other retirement issues.

-If you decide you do want insurance after it’s been cancelled, you’ll need to apply.
-You may need to provide further personal medical and employment information depending on when you apply.
+If you decide you do want insurance after it’s been cancelled, you’ll need to apply for it.
+As part of the application process, you may need to provide further personal medical and employment information depending on when you apply.
 Your application will also need to be assessed and approved by the insurer.

 If you’d like to find out more, call us on 1300 55 7586 or speak to a financial adviser.
 They can help you with any changes to laws on super, social security and other retirement questions.